Trickfest/rpn-calc/README.md

     npm test

-Execute the command below to run the application from the command line and browse to __<https://localhost:5001>__.
+Execute the command below to run the application from the command line.
+After the application initializes, browse to __<https://localhost:5001>__.

     dotnet run